ipums/ipums.github.io/_drafts/open-sourcing-code-with-intention.md

 [Apache Software Foundation]: https://www.apache.org/
 [Software Freedom Conservancy]: https://sfconservancy.org/

 Once copyright has been clarified, add that information to your project.
 A top-level file called NOTICE or COPYRIGHT is one common way to do this.
-See the resources in the Further Reading below for more information.
+See the resources in the [Further Reading][] below for more information.
 Although this file isn't required to hold copyright -- the law automatically grants copyright at the moment the code is created -- it informs others using the code who holds the copyright.

+[Further Reading]: #further-reading

 ### Step 3.
 Choose and Implement a License

 Now that you've figured out who holds copyright over the code, you can turn your attention to choosing a license and getting agreement from the copyright holder(s), if that's not you.
 Choosing a license is hard.
 There are many to choose from - MIT, GPL, LGPL, MPL, BSD-3, BSD-2, EPL... just for starters.
 And they're written in legalese in a way that makes it hard to decipher what they're really trying to say.
-I'll link to some resources in Further Reading that will help sort through the options.
+I'll link to some resources in [Further Reading][] that will help sort through the options.

 Given all this complexity, you might think it's easier to have no license.
 You might think "Hey, I don't care what happens to this code, anyone can do anything with it."
 Guess what?
 There's a license for that!
 (The MIT License) In fact, if that's really what you intend for your code, not choosing a license actually has an opposite effect, and can even lock you out of using your own project!